 Too many comics suffer from what every other pop culture media is presently suffering from.
 Too much emphasis on technique, too many gee-whiz digital pyrotechnics, too much sweat, too many committee-driven decisions, too little magic.
 And I’m here to tell you that comics is the last citadel for magic.
 There’s too much money at stake with every other form of mass entertainment for magic to thrive.

 And the kind of magic I believe comics needs is not the charts-and-graphs magic of Alan Moore, nor the make-it-up-as-you-go-along magic of Grant Morrison, it needs a more primal magic.
 The magic of the shaman, of the seer.
 The magic of the prophet, of the holy man.
 This is the magic that I bank on.
 This is the magic that you can do more than read about.

 It is the magic of an inspired creator, who throws him or herself into the primordial ooze of the imagination.
 Who ventures forth into those places in the Collective Unconscious where the gods dwell, speaks to them and then brings back their secrets to us.
 It is a true form of magic to make a bunch of random squiggles and symbols coalesce on a page and give the reader a true, immersive experience.
 Not just a momentary diversion, not simply a riveting entertainment but the kind of experience that pulls one out of their everyday experience and then takes them somewhere so radically new that the journey changes the reader forever.

-Alt-History and Pop-Cult Symbology from the author of the Eagle Award-winning Our Gods Wear Spandex: The Secret History of Comic Book Heroes, published by Red Wheel/Weiser and co-author of The Complete X-Files: Behind the Series, the Myths, and the Movies, published by Insight Editions.
+Author of the Eagle Award-winning Our Gods Wear Spandex: The Secret History of Comic Book Heroes, published by Red Wheel/Weiser and co-author of The Complete X-Files: Behind the Series, the Myths, and the Movies, published by Insight Editions.